Save 10% on Your First Order Sign Up

-Page Layout
+Guides / Page Layout

 Page Size

-The file size should be larger than the final printed page size (or "trim" size).
+The file size should be larger than the final printed page size, or "trim" size.

 E.g: If your page size is 8.5x11", your document should be at least 8.75x11.25" to accommodate the bleed area.

 Do not make your document excessively bigger than your file.
+Just enough so you have a decent sized bleed area.

 A surprising amount of files that are submitted are the exact size of the trim size.
+This causes delays as we have to ask the client to fix their files.

 Inside Pages